controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 ### Introduction

 People call it different things -- distributed organizing, member-led campaigning, wildfire activism.
-Regardless of the name, there is a central goal: to harness a community’s bottom-up energy to work for changes, large and small, that create leaderful movements more powerful than those directed by organizational staff alone.
+Regardless of the name, there is a central goal: to harness a community’s bottom-up energy to work for changes, large and small, that create leaderful movements more powerful than those directed by centralized or professionalized staff alone.

 ![](/img/uploads/vector-distributed-organizing-main.png)